artminasyan/docker-tempest-plugins/README.md

 If plugin is not running you should you use salt formula , for example:
 # salt-call state.sls $NAME OF PLUGIN

-In repository with docker:
+Execute :
-# docker build .
+# docker build -f docker-tempest-plugins/Dockerfile .
 # docker run --net host -v /root/:/home/ubuntu -tid -u root $image_id
 # docker exec -ti $docker_id bash